RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 - **Practice Sets:** These are weekly practice exercises over the basic computations we learn.
 These are completed using WeBWorK, a platform for online homework.
 Typically 5-7 problems per week are assigned and are graded 1 point if the answer is correct and 0 points otherwise.
 - **Class Prep:** These will give you the basic knowledge of terms, ideas, and basic concepts that will allow us to jump right into applications when we get to class.
 They involve reading portions of your textbook (and occasionally watching video), engaging in asking questions about what you read, and answering some simple questions about the content.
 - **Application and Analysis:** In class, we will work in groups on higher-level tasks involving application and analysis of the basics.
 You'll be responsible for individually completing this work that you start in groups during class, and turning it in to be checked for basic overall correctness.
-- **Skill Quizzes:** Each Thursday, we'll take time in class for a timed quiz over a subset of the twelve Foundational Skills found in Appendix A. Each skill will appear on *three consecutive quizzes* so you'll have three attempts at each.
+- **Skill Quizzes:** Each Thursday, we'll take time in class for a timed quiz over a subset of the eleven Foundational Skills found in Appendix A. Each skill will appear on *three consecutive quizzes* so you'll have three attempts at each.
 - **Miniprojects:** These are longer-form problems that involve deeper applications of the concepts from class, on applications in a variety of domains and in problems whose solutions require computer tools and good technical writing.

 Each of these assignments is graded as follows: